cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 0.2 The user sign Tx2 with the `icaOwnerAddress`
 0.3 The user send Tx2 to the controller state machine.
 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
-1.2 The `icaexecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
+1.2 The `icaExecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
 1.3 The `icaExecuteTxHandler` calls `sendExecuteTx` 2.1 The `sendExecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
 2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`)